 Thousands of runners of all abilities will hit the streets of Lincoln on Sunday 2nd April for the 21st running of the City of Lincoln 10K.

-The race, which raises many tens of thousands of pounds for charity, gets underway at 11am and we are now informing runners, spectators, residents and visitors that a number of the city’s roads will be closed or have access restricted during the event to ensure the safety of all those taking part.
+Organisers, Run For All, are now informing runners, spectators, residents and visitors that a number of the city’s roads will be closed, or have access restricted, during the event to ensure the safety of all those taking part.